Lyot (Martian crater)

+To the south are the Deuteronilus Mensae, and further to the southeast are Protonilus Mensae.
+To the west is the smaller Micoud crater, and to the east-southeast is Moreux crater.

 Research published in 2009 describes evidence for liquid water in Lyot in the past.

 Many channels have been found near Lyot Crater.
 Research, published in 2017, concluded that the channels were made from water released when the hot ejecta landed on a layer of ice that was 20 to 300 meters thick.
 Calculations suggest that the ejecta would have had a temperature of at least 250 F. The valleys seem to start from beneath the ejecta near the outer edge of the ejecta.
 One evidence for this idea is that there are few secondary craters nearby.
 Few secondary craters were formed because most landed on ice and did not affect the ground below.
 The ice accumulated in the area when the climate was different.
 The tilt or obliquity of the axis changes frequently.
 During periods of greater tilt, ice from the poles is redistributed to the mid-latitudes.
 The existence of these channels is unusual because although Mars used to have water in rivers, lakes, and an ocean, these features have been dated to the Noachian and Hesperian periods—4 to 3 billion years ago.